ttappr/hexchat_translator/README.md

 # Hexchat Translator

 This is a plugin to Hexchat that provides translated chat features enabling one to easily chat with people in other tongues.
+Translation is automatic so all participants can focus on the conversation without any thought to the translations taking place.

+Your outgoing messages will be translated into the target langauge of your choice, and incoming messages will be translated back into your native tongue.
+The translated text will be on the first line, with the original message below it.

 ## Hexchat Commands
 * `/LISTLANG`